asdru22/Terzo-Anno/Ingegneria del Software/Appunti.typ

 - Completare tutte le storie

 == Esercizio
 #quote([ A blog is a web application presenting a collection of date-tagged messages (posts) on miscellaneous topics.
 Messages are posted by the blog owner who puts them online.
 The author can associate messages to one or more categories (expressed using keywords).
-Blog’s visitors can comment messages; the comments, if approved by a moderator (usually the blog’s owner), appear in a specific section under the original message.])
+Blog's visitors can comment messages; the comments, if approved by a moderator (usually the blog's owner), appear in a specific section under the original message.])

 1. Fare il diagramma UML
 	1. Definire il sistema